Stacey Castor

 Stacey Ruth Castor (née Daniels, formerly Wallace; July 24, 1967 – June 11, 2016) was an American convicted murderer from Weedsport, New York.
-In 2009, she was found guilty of intentionally poisoning her then-husband David Castor with antifreeze in 2005 and attempting to murder her daughter, Ashley Wallace, with crushed pills mixed in with vodka, orange juice, and Sprite in 2007.
-In addition, she is suspected of having murdered her first husband, Michael Wallace, in 2000; his grave lay next to David Castor's until David's remains were disinterred in 2016 and buried elsewhere by his son.
-The story made national news, and Castor was subsequently named "The Black Widow" by media outlets.
-A special two-hour edition of ABC's 20/20 aired on April 24, 2009, and again on February 8, 2019, to provide the full story of the Castor case.
+In 2009, she was found guilty of murdering her then-husband David Castor with antifreeze in 2005 and attempting to murder her daughter, Ashley Wallace, by spiking her drinks with pills in 2007.
+In addition, she was suspected of having murdered her first husband, Michael Wallace, in 2000; his grave lay next to David's until the latter's remains were disinterred and buried elsewhere in 2016.
+The story made national news, and Castor was subsequently named the "Black Widow" by media outlets.

 Early life

-Stacey, the daughter of Jerry Daniels and Judie Eaton, met Michael Wallace when she was 17, in 1985, and they bonded immediately.
+Stacey Castor was born Stacey Daniels in Clay, New York, on July 24, 1967.
+Her parents were Jerry Daniels and Judie Eaton.
+Castor met her first husband, Michael Wallace, in 1984 when she was 17.
 The couple married and had their first daughter, Ashley, in 1988.
-In 1991, they had a second daughter, Bree.
+A second daughter, Bree, was born in 1991.

 Castor was employed by an ambulance dispatch company, while Wallace worked nights as a mechanic, but the family had little money.
 According to Castor, Wallace was very close to Bree, showing a favoritism that Castor made up for by becoming "best friends" with elder daughter Ashley.
-Despite their closeness with their children, the couple grew apart, and it was rumored that each was having affairs.
+Despite their closeness with their children, the couple grew apart, and it was rumored that each was having extramarital affairs.